endjin/Endjin.RecommendedPractices.NuGet/docs/adr/0004-separate-repo-host.md

 - contain the GitHub-specific elements
 - have a transient dependency on `Endjin.RecommendedPractices`

 That second point is important because it enables projects that are happy with how v1 works today can continue to have a single package reference.
 It will be to `Endjin.RecommendedPractices.GitHub` instead of `Endjin.RecommendedPractices`, but it's a relatively small change.

-## Unresolved issue

-All projects using v1 currently use the GitHub functionality.
-What do we want the behaviour to be when they upgrade to v2?
-A downside of this split is that the upgrade would cause this functionality to stop working silently.
-The effect of this would be that projects currently enjoying source-level debugging through VS's GitHub integration would suddenly stop doing that.

-One way to avoid this would be for the main `Endjin.RecommendedPractices` package to detect whether a source code host package is present.
-(We could have that package set some build variable to indicate this.)
-And it could then issue a warning suggesting that the developer might want to change the reference to `Endjin.RecommendedPractices.GitHub`.
-And for those who don't want it, we'd need to advise them to set a variable themselves to indicate that they know about this issue and specifically don't want the GitHub bits.

-An alternative would be to keep `Endjin.RecommendedPractices` doing exactly what it does now, but to move all the guts into some `Endjin.RecommendedPractices.NonSourceHostSpecific` component, so that developers who need the scenarios outlined above can get them.
+To ease the transition, the new `Endjin.RecommendedPractices` will detect when it is in use on a GitHub-backed project, and will suggest using `Endjin.RecommendedPractices.GitHub` instead.
+(This warning can be disabled by setting a property in cases where it's really what someone wants.)

 ## Consequences